Sphingomyelin synthase

 Thus, the two substrates of this enzyme are ceramide and phosphatidylcholine, whereas its two products are sphingomyelin and 1,2-diacyl-sn-glycerol.

 This enzyme belongs to the family of transferases, specifically those transferring non-standard substituted phosphate groups.
 The systematic name of this enzyme class is ceramide:phosphatidylcholine cholinephosphotransferase.
 Other names in common use include SM synthase, SMS1, and SMS2.
+SM synthase family also includes the enzyme catalyzing CPE synthesis, named SMSr (SMS-related).